 IVA Retencion: The Buyer's Obligation

 When your company holds Gran Contribuyente status and purchases goods or services from a supplier that is not classified as a large taxpayer, you must withhold 1% of the net transaction price (excluding the 13% IVA) before remitting payment.
-This IVA withholding on invoices only kicks in when the invoice exceeds $100 USD.
+The 1% withholding applies only when the invoice exceeds $100.

 For example, on a $1,000 net invoice: